ManticoreGamesInc/platform-documentation/src/index.md

 ## About the Documentation

 This documentation is continuously written and edited by both Manticore as well as members of the community.
 Contributions are more than welcome!
-It is easy to do so, as files are simply text files with some [Markdown](https://daringfireball.net/projects/markdown/syntax) extras for formatting.
-We then compile the markdown files into a static website using the open source [MkDocs](https://www.mkdocs.org/) platform, and host the site using [Netlify](https://www.netlify.com).

-!!! info "Contributions Welcome!"
-    Just click on the :far fa-edit: icon on the top right of any page.
-    You'll need a GitHub account, with contribution permissions.
 If you want to help out, just email [docs@manticoregames.com](mailto:docs@manticoregames.com) with the name of your GitHub account to get set up.
-    More specific contribution details can be found on our [repository](https://github.com/ManticoreGamesInc/platform-documentation/blob/production-publish/CONTRIBUTING.MD).

 ## Organization of the Documentation